 I am not a “native” mathematician, that is, I am someone who does not speak mathematics as a native language, but someone who speaks it with a trace of a foreign accent.

 Mathematically, progress means that some new information is better than past information, not that the average of new information will supplant past information, which means that it is optimal for someone, when in doubt, to systematically reject the new idea, information, or method.
 Clearly and shockingly, always.

 Minor stalemates in life can often be solved by choosing randomly.
 In many cases it doesn’t really matter so long as you choose something and move forward.

-When you look at the past, the past will always be deterministic, since only one single observation took place.
+📍 Hindsight Bias: when you look at the past, the past will always be deterministic, since only one single observation took place.
 Yet a mistake is not something to be determined after the fact, but in the light of the information until that point.

 Our minds are not quite designed to understand how the world works, but, rather, to get out of trouble rapidly and have progeny.